FMCalisto/MH/README.md

 # Introduction

 The objective of this assignment is to design an optimized cache architecture targeted for a specific embedded application: a video encoder.
-This architecture should be optimized in order to (i) minimize the monetary cost of the system, and (ii) improve performance by reducing the overall cache miss penalty time associated to the execution of the video encoding algorithm.
+This architecture should be optimized in order to minimize the monetary cost of the system, and improve performance by reducing the overall cache miss penalty time associated to the execution of the video encoding algorithm.

-In the rest of this section, we briefly describe the targeted application (Section 1.1), present the requirements and restrictions for the memory hierarchy architecture (Section 1.2), and introduce DineroIV [1], the cache simulator that will be adopted to assess the performance of the memory hierarchy architecture (Section 1.3).
-In Section 2, we guide the students in designing a cache structure that best matches the requirements of the considered application program.
+In the rest of this section, we briefly describe the targeted application, present the requirements and restrictions for the memory hierarchy architecture, and introduce DineroIV , the cache simulator that will be adopted to assess the performance of the memory hierarchy architecture.

 ## Targeted Application